Elveden C of E Primary Academy Curriculum- Computing

 Our vision is to provide children with a bank of learning experiences in computing throughout their school journey, which they can use in the future.
 By the time our students leave us, they will be well equipped with the skills and knowledge to become valued citizens of the future and be able to explore the digital world safely with the guidance of the Christian faith.
 They will be familiar and confident in applications such as coding and will be able to understand how computing can be used in everyday life.

-At Elveden C of E Primary Academy, our computing curriculum follows the National Curriculum and is delivered online through Purple Mash schemes of work.
+At Elveden C of E Primary Academy, our computing curriculum follows the National Curriculum.
 Children have visited Adastral Park in Ipswich to explore robotics and computational thinking.
 In lessons, children develop computational skills through a planned sequence of sessions that build upon previous learning wherever their starting points.
-Children are given the chance to explore the Purple Mash program at school and at home to ensure they become curious, able and willing to learn.
+Children are given the chance to explore Google Classroom at school and at home to ensure they become curious, able and willing to learn.

 We use a range of strategies to assess what skills and knowledge the children have attained each term including the following:

-- Book looks (through looking through work saved to Purple Mash drive)
+- Book looks (through looking through work saved to their Google classroom)

 - Pupil voice